lloladey/s3putalert/README.md

      - Under 'Endpoint' select the email of the security team that will be receiving the alert

-Next step will be to go to lambda and start to execute the code that has been provided in the s3alert.py!
+Next step will be to go to the eventfile.py and test your code to see if cloudwatch is being triggereed